Jhamsikhel, Lalitpur Kathmandu, Nepal

 It is a 6 days trek from Paro to the Jhomolhari base camp at Jangothang, returning via the same route or by an alternative trail to Paro.
 The view of the Jumolhari mountain (7,314m) from Jangothang is spectacular.
 This popular trek also affords an excellent opportunity to see yaks.
 The highest point on the trail is 4115m.

-Day 1 Fly Bangkok to Paro Bhutan.
+Fly Bangkok to Paro Bhutan.
 During the flight, you will see breathtaking views of Mount Everest, Kanchenjunga and other famous Himalayan peaks, including the sacred Mount Jhomolhari and Jitchu Drake in Bhutan.
-On arrival at Paro International Airport, you will be received by the representative of Bae-yul Excursions.
+On arrival at Paro International Airport, you will be received by our representative.
 Paro sightseeing: Visit the 7th century Kyichu Monastery and Paro national museum.
 O/n hotel.